hayd/s/juliadocs/content.md

 function bar() end
 ```

+---

+## Tips

-Note: you can use single quotes but triple quotes should be preferred.
+- You can use single quotes but triple quotes should be preferred.
+- You should only use h4+ (for reasons discussed later).

 ---